 However there’s no disguising that St James’s is a luxury hotel in one of the most expensive areas in London.
 But if you want to stay in a luxury five-star hotel in the heart of London, one of the closest hotels to Buckingham Palace, then you do have to pay a premium.
 Tucked away at the end of a quiet cul-de-sac off St James’s Street, the 60-room hotel has rooms starting at £300 a night going up to several thousand pounds a night.

-However while I might not typically spend thousands of pounds for a luxury suite, the tasting menu at the Michelin-starred restaurant Seven Park Place was excellent value (£126 for six courses, with a different wine per course) and made for a really memorable evening.
+While I might not typically spend thousands of pounds for a luxury suite such as the one we were staying in for the night, the tasting menu (now called the Gourmand Menu) at the Michelin-starred restaurant Seven Park Place was excellent value (£105 for seven courses, with a wine flight at £75 of £130) and made for a really memorable evening.